Southampton-EEE/avr-make/README.md

 Run like so

-    avr-make file.c
+    avr-make file1.c file2.c

-You will be prompted to verify that you have loaded the bootloader and have the Il Matto plugged in.
+Before running make sure the Il Matto is plugged in and the bootloader is activated.

 Compiles using `avr-gcc`, then uses `avr-objcopy` before sending the file over USB with `avrdude`.
 Note that this package dosn't include these dependancies.

+## Errors

+In the latest version when an error is thrown by one of the above packages it is now displayed.